++dejs:format

 > (ni:dejs:format n+'123')

-> (ni:dejs:format n+'2.47')
+123> (ni:dejs:format n+'2.47')

 {1 2}

-syntax error
+syntax error++no:dejs:format

 Number as knot

-Convert number jon
+Convert number jon to a @ta.

 Accepts

-is a json
+jon is a json number.

 Produces

-A @ta
+A @ta.

 Source